gracecox/2016-01-18-leeds-bash/exercises/shell.md

 rabbit
 bear
 ```
-What other command(s) could be added to this in a pipeline to find out what animals the file contains (without any duplicates in their names)?
+The command uniq prints only those lines that are not repeated in the input (unique lines).
+How could the cut and uniq commands be used to find out what animals the file contains (without any duplicates in their names)?

 ## Loops 1
 Suppose that ls initially displays: